puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 [source](https://raw.githubusercontent.com/puzzle/quarkus-techlab-data-producer/rest/src/main/docker/Dockerfile.binary)

-This Dockerfile will be used building the image inside OpenShift.
+This Dockerfile will be used to build the image inside OpenShift.

 ## Task {{% param sectionnumber %}}.2: Create ImageStream

 We configure an [ImageStream](https://docs.openshift.com/container-platform/4.5/openshift_images/image-streams-manage.html) for the image that we will build inside OpenShift.
-The ImageStream is an abstraction for referencing images from within OpenShift Container Platform.
+ImageStream is an abstraction for referencing images from within OpenShift Container Platform.
 Simplified the ImageStream tracks changes for the defined images and reacts by triggering a new Build.
 This image reference will also be used to deploy the application.

 Prepare a file inside your workspace `<workspace>/imageStream.yaml` and add the following resource configuration: